-Here’s the recipe I use to make it at home instead of buying it at the store.
+Here’s the recipe we make at home — instead of buying it at the store.

 - One heat-proof sealable glass jar

-This recipe is quick enough that you can keep pickled garlic on hand all season long.
+This recipe is easy enough that you can keep pickled garlic on hand all season long.
 And as an added bonus, the pickling helps to feed your healthy gut bacteria!